 Medical costs that you could collect from medical payments or PIP coverage could be collected by anyone who has health insurance coverage.
 Lost wages might be at least partially compensated under disability insurance.
 Since medical payments or PIP coverage is relatively inexpensive, it is reasonable to buy a minimal amount of coverage to fill in possible gaps in your health insurance and to help cover out-of-pocket medical expenses for other passengers.
-But beyond that, you may do better to spend your money on beefing up your health or disability insurance, which would protect you from any disease or injury that might befall you, not merely from injuries that involve automobiles.
+But beyond that, you may do better to beef up your liability coverage or health insurance policy to protect you and your family from any disease or injury that might befall you, not merely from injuries that involve automobiles.

 Buy uninsured and underinsured motorist coverage at the same limits as your liability coverage.